zolotarovgl/GeneExt/README.md

 ## Adding missing "gene" features

 Quite often `.gtf/.gff` file will miss "gene" features.
 In such cases, `GeneExt` will try to fix the annotation by inferring genes.
+Note: currently, `transcript` features are not added automatically.
+Please, check if your annotation file at least contains exons and transcripts.

 # FAQs